Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Experiments

-\paragraph{Covertype with model experts (Appendix~\ref{app:covertype}).} On Forest CoverType ($7$ classes, tabular features), we build a pool of $J{=}5$ pretrained models with different architectures and feature views (gradient-boosted tree, elevation specialists, topography MLP, context random forest); the expert oracle exceeds the best single model by $+9.8$~pp. The decoupled surrogate achieves $0.934$ system accuracy with classifier accuracy $0.941$, the only L2D method that improves over the standalone classifier ($0.929$).
-All baselines degrade: PiCCE ($0.908$), A-SM ($0.899$), and Mao25 collapses to $100\%$ deferral with classifier accuracy $0.351$.
-Full results in Appendix~\ref{app:covertype}.
+\paragraph{Covertype with model experts (Appendix~\ref{app:covertype}).} On Forest CoverType~\citep{blackard1999comparative} with $J{=}5$ heterogeneous pretrained model experts (oracle $+9.8$~pp over the best single model), the decoupled surrogate reaches system accuracy $0.934$ and classifier accuracy $0.941$ --- \emph{the only L2D method in our comparison whose classifier improves over the standalone classifier} ($0.929$); every augmented-action baseline degrades the classifier, and Mao25 collapses to $100\%$ deferral.

-Across all seven benchmarks, the decoupled surrogate is the only method that consistently improves system accuracy over a standalone classifier while preserving classifier quality.